HUK-COBURG/bitrise-steplib/README.md

-# Run LicensePlist
+# Set bundle version

-This step will run LicensePlist with a given configuration.
+This step will use the GitLab API to get the number of commits and will set it as bundle version.